Compliment, Suggestions & Complaint Handling Procedure

 Significant Performance Failures

-A significant performance failure is something that we do, or fails to do, that puts the interests of our tenants at risk.
+A significant performance failure is something that we do, or fail to do, that puts the interests of our tenants at risk.
 This is something that does, or could, affect all of our tenants.
 If we do not deal with the failure, you can contact the Scottish Housing Regulator (SHR).
-Read their Significant Performance Failure Factsheet which provides more information on what you should do and how to raise your concerns with the SHR.
+The SHR has produced a factsheet that provides guidance on making a complaint about a regulated body and what the SHR can and cannot do about your complaint.
+SHR has also produced a Significant Performance Failure leaflet that provides more information on what you should do and how to raise your concerns.
+This includes a reporting form.

 Support Services for Making a Complaint